Talk the talk

 Conveyance agent: A person /company who act on behalf of another to assist the transfer of property from vendor to the buyer.

 Custom Owner: The legal owner of the freehold land in Vanuatu.

 Deed: A document whereby an agreement is made, obligation entered into or property conveyed and is signed by all parties to the agreement.

-Deposit: This is something of value, normally money that has no minimum limit but cannot be more that 10% of the buyers perceived value, which is held by the stack holder.
+Deposit: This is something of value, normally money issued in the country or territory that has no minimum limit but cannot be more that 10% of the buyers perceived value, which is held by the stack holder.
 Until the property goes under contract it remains the property of the buyer and is 100% refundable.